staslev/LeetCode-refactored/FAQ.md

 Abstraction and performance have always been somewhat conflicting aspects.
 By introducing abstractions we usually hurt performance at some level.
 Oftentimes the performance hit is negligible unless you're working on the Linux kernel, a NASA project, Aviation software, or other mission critical systems.

 Even when the performance penalty is there, it should be weighted against the long term maintainability of the code.
-A penalty of 10 milliseconds once in a blue moon may makes sense in some systems, if the gain is a more maintainable code.
-A penalty of 30 seconds in a realtime system may not make much sense.
+A penalty of 10 milliseconds once in a blue moon may make sense in some systems, if the gain is a more maintainable code.
+A penalty of 30 seconds in a realtime, mission critical system, may not make much sense because people could die.

 ---